chmarti1/lab/README.md

     - Line-to-line phase measurement
     - Pulse width measurement
     - Pulse width output with configurable phase
+- Software trigger
+    - Rising/falling/any edge on any AI channel
+    - Can use the high-speed counter to identify a digital trigger
+    - Supports pretrigger buffering
 - Simple text-based configuration files
 - Automatic generation of data files
 - Error handling

 ## <a name="start"></a> Getting started

 To get the repository,

 ```